- Why is my dog disobedient?

 You don’t need to worry about your puppy defying you, he really isn’t.
 Dogs do what they are motivated to do, and what they have been trained to do.

-Defiance is a very human behaviour.
+Defiance is a very human behavior.
 Usually part of a complex strategy which involves consciously weighing up options and making a decision in order to manipulate others both in the present and the future.
 It is often part of a struggle to gain or regain control.

 That brings us to the whole dominance issue.
 Is your puppy trying to rise above you in status now that he is becoming mature?